aaaristo/grunt-html-builder/README.md

 Actually we build a medium complexity site of ~4500 pages in ~120secs on a quad-core iMac, with SSD.
+The same site built on an High-IO EC2 instance takes ~60secs for generation.

 ## Getting Started
 Install this grunt plugin next to your project'